 Drugs, eh?
 Specifically – mescaline.
-It’s not the type of stuff you smack home on a daily basis, but Aldous Huxley’s the Doors of Perception was enough to make Jim Morrison name his band after this ode to getting out of it.
+It’s not the type of stuff you smack home on a daily basis, but Aldous Huxley’s the Doors of Perception was enough to make Jim Morrison name his band (The Doors) after this ode to getting out of it.
 A tremendously noble endeavour.

 In 1953, Huxley (most famous for Brave New World) smacked home some mescaline and, after his experience, he sat back the Hell down and wrote out everything he’d been through.
 As a sensory and psychological experiment, it threw open many doors (see where he got the title from?) for him.